Spanish conquest of Chiapas: Diego Mazariegos, 1528

 In 1528, captain Diego Mazariegos crossed into Chiapas via the Isthmus of Tehuantepec with artillery and recruits recently arrived from Spain, who were without military experience.
 By this time, the indigenous population had been greatly reduced by a combination of disease and famine.
 They first travelled to Jiquipilas to meet up with a delegation from Zinacantan, who had asked for Spanish assistance against rebellious vassals in Macuil Suchitepeque.
 A small contingent of Spanish cavalry was enough to bring the Zinacantecos' vassals back into line.
 After this, Mazariegos and his companions proceeded to Chiapan and set up a temporary camp nearby, that they named Villa Real.
 Mazariegos was the cousin of the then governor of New Spain, Alonso de Estrada.
 He had arrived with a mandate to establish a new colonial province of Chiapa in the Chiapas Highlands.
 He initially met with resistance from the veteran Spanish conquistadores who had already established themselves in the region.
 Mazariegos heard that Pedro de Portocarrero was in the highlands, and sought him out in order to persuade him to leave.
 The two conquistadors eventually met up in Huixtan.
 Mazariegos entered into protracted three-month negotiations with the Spanish settlers in Coatzacoalcos (Espíritu Santo) and San Cristóbal de los Llanos.
 Eventually an agreement was reached, and the encomiendas of Villa del Espíritu Santo that lay in the highlands were removed from that jurisdiction and merged those of San Cristóbal to form the new province.
 Unknown to Mazariegos, the king had already issued an order that the settlements of San Cristóbal de los Llanos be transferred to Pedro de Alvarado.
-The end result of the negotiations between Mazariegos and the established settlers was that Villa de San Cristóbal de los Llanos was broken up, and those settlers who wished to remain were transferred to Villa Real, which had been moved to the fertile Jovel valley, containing rich arrable land belonging to Chamula.
+The result of the negotiations between Mazariegos and the established settlers was that Villa de San Cristóbal de los Llanos was broken up, and those settlers who wished to remain were transferred to Villa Real, which had been moved to the fertile Jovel valley, containing rich arrable land belonging to Chamula.
 Pedro de Portocarrero decided to leave Chiapas, and he returned to Guatemala.
 Mazariegos proceeded with the policy of moving the Indians into reducciones, new nuclear settlements that were easy to control.
 This process was made easier by the much reduced indigenous population levels.
 The town of San Andrés Larráinzar was established in this way by the relocation of the Tzotzil inhabitants of the Huitiupan valley.
 Mazariegos reallocated those encomiendas that had belonged to the inhabitants of Villa del Espíritu Santo, and gave Zinacantan to Pedro de Estrada, his brother.
 Mazariegos issued licences of encomienda covering still unconquered regions, such as Pochutla at the edge of the Ocosingo valley, in order to encourage colonists to conquer new territory.
 The Province of Chiapa had no coastal territory, and at the end of this process about 100 Spanish settlers were concentrated in the remote provincial capital at Villa Real, surrounded by hostile Indian settlements, and with deep internal divisions.